I have compiled the most extensive list ever of foods to avoid in pregnancy to serve as a quickie guide to pregnancy

-The Common List Foods to Avoid in Pregnancy
+The Common List Foods to Avoid for Pregnancy food safety

 - Cold deli meats and charcuterie: Includes pate, charcuterie, ready-to-eat deli-meats, pepperoni, salami, and chorizo.
 The good news is that these foods may be safe if rewarmed or cooked to steaming, though that may be kind of gross.
 Risk: Listeria.

 - Excessive Caffeine: Limit energy drinks, coffee, tea, chocolate, and caffeinated soda pop to 200-300 mg per day (about 1-3 cups of coffee/day).
 Risk: Linked to risk of miscarriage, low birth weight and impaired fetal growth.

 - Raw or undercooked eggs: Unless pasteurized, no soft poached or fried eggs with runny yolks.
 Risk: Salmonella.

 - Raw sprouts: No more raw alfalfa, clover, radish, or mung bean sprouts, though cooking them is safe.
 Risk: Salmonella.